kubeflow/kfp-tekton/sdk/kfp-tekton-limitation.md

 ### Sidecars

-When you run kfp-tekton pipeline with sidecars, you may notice a completed pod and a sidercar pod with Error.
+When you run kfp-tekton pipeline with sidecars, you may notice a completed pod and a sidecar pod with error.
 There are known issues with the existing implementation of sidecars:

 When the nop image does provide the sidecar's command, the sidecar will continue to run even after nop has been swapped into the sidecar container's image field.
 See the issue tracking this bug for the issue tracking this bug.
 Until this issue is resolved the best way to avoid it is to avoid overriding the nop image when deploying the tekton controller, or ensuring that the overridden nop image contains as few commands as possible.